MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ## Idle Line or Receiver Timeout events

-STM32s have capability in UART to detect when *RX* line has not been active for period of time.
+STM32 UART peripherals can detect when the *RX* line remains inactive for a certain period of time.
 This is achieved using `2` methods:
 - *IDLE LINE event*: Triggered when RX line has been in idle state (normally high state) for `1` frame time, after last received byte.
 Frame time is based on baudrate.
 Higher baudrate means lower frame time for single byte.
 - *RTO (Receiver Timeout) event*: Triggered when line has been in idle state for programmable time.
 It is fully configured by firmware.